Learn-Write-Repeat/Open-contributions/Akshay_Python_PyZMQ.md

 ### What is PyZMQ?

-First we will abou what exactly is ZeroMq or ZMQ.
+First we will learn about what is ZeroMq or ZMQ?
 ZeroMQ is a library used to implement messaging and communication systems between applications and processes fast and asynchronously.

 ZeroMQ as a library works through sockets by following certain network communication patterns.
 It is designed to work asynchronously,